Doctor insights on:

 No: I am going to assume there was no loss of consciousness and that he still appears well. ...Read more

 My father was diagnosed with essential thrombositosis his platlets are 1.2 million.
 He had bone marrow biopsie and doc said he needs no treatment.
 Tru?

 Consider aspirin: Even if you are not recommended to take medication to decrease the platelet count, it may be advisable to talk to your doctor about using aspirin.
 Aspirin inhibits the clotting potential of platelets and can reduce the risk of abnormal blood clots.
 Certain patients should avoid Aspirin if they have stomach ulcer problems. ...Read more

 I am 52, have essential thrombocytosis, blood platelets over a million.
 I need a hysterectomy because of large fibroids.
 What are nonsurgical optiions?

 UFE: Uterine fibroid embolization (ufe) is an excellent non-surgical option for treatment of symptomatic fibroids.
 It is often performed as outpatient and allows women to keep their uterus.
 This would be much safer than surgery but should be coordinated with an experienced interventional radiologist (ir) and hematologist.
 There is a transient hypercoagubility with ufe and this needs to be accounted for. ...Read more

 - Can birth control stop your period once it has started?

-- Can you stop your period after it has started with birth control?
+- Can you pms on birth control?